uendar/reactjs-dnd-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## How app works?
+When run the app a spinner will be displayed that indicates the data are fetched.
+As soon as fetched you will se one by one rendering items and loading the thumbnail.
+You can drag each image and drop on top of other images to switch the place.
+By default if the user has not drag and droped any card the app remains same if swiched position after 5 seconds the images position will be reset.

 ### `npm test`